CUSTOM BOOKS CATALOG

 Small World Initiative: Research Protocols and Research Guide to Microbial and Chemical Diversity Package

-- Research Protocols print (Paperback: 66 pages) and eBook access
+- Research Protocols print (Paperback: 66 pages) with digital e-Book access

-- Research Guide print (Paperback: 116 pages) and eBook access
+- Research Guide print (Paperback: 116 pages) with digital e-Book access

 Package ISBN: 978-1-50669-699-7

 Availability: in stock/ready to ship

 Bookstores: Place bookstore and other bulk orders using our online order form.

 Contact us for more information or to request a desk copy.

 This guide is part of the official materials used in the Small World Initiative™ (SWI).
 Formulated at Yale University in 2012 by the author, Dr. Jo Handelsman, SWI is an innovative program that inspires and retains students in the sciences while addressing a worldwide health threat—the diminishing supply of effective antibiotics.
 SWI centers around a discovery-based introductory biology course in which students from around the world perform hands-on field and laboratory research on soil samples in the hunt for new antibiotics.
 This is particularly relevant since over two thirds of antibiotics originate from soil bacteria or fungi.